books-website/books-website.github.io/README.md

         <li> The Terrible Two
         <li> Charlottes Web
         <li> The Chronicles of Narnia
-        <li> Weird but True (Plus the variations like Believe it or Not and 100 Most Awesome Things on the Planet)
+        <li> Weird but True (Plus the variations like Believe it or Not and 100 Most Awesome Things on the Planet)</li>